flqLT/Multiple-purpose-LED-display/README.md

 # Multiple-purpose-LED-display
 #This program is to simulate LED display digitls/float, clock and date written by Fulian Qiu
+# where ' ' represents 0 and '#' represents 1 in LED display
 print('This program is for mimic digital LED display') num = input("Enter a number for LED display:")